Information About Permits

 that do not belong to the Greek Archaeological Service.
 Prot. # YPPO/GDA/ARCH/A3/Φ30/70868/2539

 According to the policy of The Hellenic Ministry of Culture and Sports and the rules adopted by the Managing Committee of the American School, all American scholars who wish to conduct field work in Greece, or to study, photograph or draw objects in Greek museums, storerooms and sites or subject such objects to scientific analyses should request that appropriate application for permission be made to the Greek authorities on their behalf by the American School.
-For the policy statement of the Ministry of Culture, see below under §4d, e.
+For the policy statement of the Hellenic Ministry of Culture and Sports, see below under §4d, e.

 Permit requests fall into three categories:

 1. Requests for excavations, field surveys, and synergasia field projects.
-These must be submitted through the School to The Hellenic Ministry of Culture and Sports in November.
+These must be submitted through the School to The Hellenic Ministry of Culture and Sports by November 30.
 Submission is made to the Director and the Chair of the Committee on Excavation and Survey.
 The procedure is described below on a separate page: Permits for Excavation and Survey Work in Greece.

 Persons considering applying for a permit are strongly encouraged to consult beforehand with the Director of the School and the chair of the Excavation and Survey Committee.
 They will be happy to provide advice in planning the formal request for a permit.

 2. Requests for taking samples and sending them abroad for analysis must be submitted through the School to The Hellenic Ministry of Culture and Sports.
-They should be sent to Administrative Assistant of the School (Ioanna Damanaki)
+They should be sent to the Administrative Assistant to the Director (Ioanna Damanaki).

 .
 Applications must include: